PECOS-packages/PECOS/docs/workflows/guppy-dem-decoding.md

 `predictions=True` when you also need each shot's arbitrary-precision observable mask; the default avoids materializing them in Python.

+`num_errors` counts shots where the predicted observable mask differs from the true one anywhere, so with several observables it is the any-observable failure count.
+For a per-observable rate, take `predictions=True` and compare bit `i` of each predicted mask against bit `i` of the truth.
+With one observable the two rates coincide — but say which one you mean.

 The simulated shots decode the same way, against the same decoders:

 <!--continuation-->